syyclops/open-operator/README.md

 A lot of the work for this project involves extracting information from these different data siloes and aligning the systems.

+This project will handle the ETL process to get the AI all infomation it needs, and interacting with the assistant.

 ## Tools

 1. Building Documents: Drawings/Plans, O&M Manuals, submittals, etc.